bkerley/bitcoind/README.md

     client.balance
       # => 12.34

-You can also get a hash of all "accounts" the client controls:
+You can also get a hash of all accounts the client controls:

     client.accounts
       # => {"Your Address"=>#<Bitcoind::Account "Your Address" >, "eve-online ransoms"=>#<Bitcoind::Account "eve-online ransoms" >}